TheBibbleIsReal/Real-People/Guides.md

 - Click on the "download" tab at the top
 - Download the installer
 - Run the jar file, it should automatically go to the latest so all you'll have to do is press "install"

-- Also, on that same page there are the words "Fabric API" that's highlighted.
-Click on that
+- You'll also want to install the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api)
-- In the page that just opened go to files at the top (it should be right next to the picture)
+- On the page linked above go to files at the top (it should be right next to the picture)
 - Download for the latest version (it should just be the highest)

 - Next, you'll want to run minecraft with the fabric installation (it should automatically be there when you open the minecraft launcher)